How do we transform the urban environment on a local level to inspire the city of the future?

 Christian’s upbringing in the world of impeccable German design shaped his love for Porsche and his obsession with perfect detail.
 He holds numerous patents and has created a range of award winning designs throughout his career.
 Besides Evolve, Christian has a passion for giving his knowledge back to the next generation of creatives, lecturing at universities in Oregon and California.
 Christian co-founded Evolve Collaborative, a Portland-based insight, design and innovation agency that strives for better and partners with companies to solve complex problems through design.

 Andy Macklin, Director of the Smart Cities Initiatives, PGE

 As director of Smart Cities Initiatives for Portland General Electric, Andy Macklin is responsible for leading the implementation of PGE’s Smart Cities strategy and related initiatives.
 These include a broad spectrum of solutions including transportation electrification, energy storage, distributed energy resources, renewables integration and streetlights.
 Macklin joined Portland General Electric in February of 2018, having previously worked with PGE in a consulting capacity on initiatives such as smart grid strategies and IT and cybersecurity programs.
 He is engaged in the community as a board member at Junior Achievement and Bonneville Environmental Foundation.
 Macklin resides in Portland with his wife, Sharon and two children.

+$20 tickets in advance, $25 at the door.
+This is a cash-free event.
 Doors open at 6:00 pm, presentation begins at 6:30 pm.
 Refreshments will be served.